-Development of a New Formulation, ahead of a Phase 1b/2a Proof-of-concept Targeted to Start in 1H25
+Development of a New Formulation, Proof-of-concept, Study initiation targeted for 1H25 and Clinical data readout for 2H25

 New formulation under development

 To permit greater dosing flexibility and ultimately better serve the ACLF patients:

 - This population is known to have impaired/organs failure, and this new formulation will also permit to optimize safety and drug exposure in this patient population. - Optimization of the future potential of NTZ, taking into account specific needs of the targeted patients.